Skip to main content

 From Source

-Enter the eqwalizer repository and build it.
+Enter the eqwalizer submodule and build it.
 Notice the double eqwalizer in the pushd command.

 pushd eqwalizer/eqwalizer